The Invisible War

 Reinvestment

-Revenue can flow back into local needs: power, wells, schools, tools, training, studios, and sustainable community infrastructure.
+Revenue flows back into local needs: power, wells, schools, tools, training, studios, and sustainable community infrastructure.

 The Resource Imperative